-1. The JFTC may apply to the Tokyo District Court for an injunction to temporarily stop a person from continuing to perform an act allegedly violating the Antimonopoly Law if lapan the JFTC successfully shows that the conduct against which the injunction is sought would gravely injure fair competition and the normal remedies could not effectively restore competitive conditions.
+1. The JFTC may apply to the Tokyo District Court for an injunction to temporarily stop a person from continuing to perform an act allegedly violating the Antimonopoly Law if the JFTC successfully shows that the conduct against which the injunction is sought would gravely injure fair competition and the normal remedies could not effectively restore competitive conditions.

 - 2. The JFTC orders become effective as of the date of the service thereof, and a filing of the complaint to quash the JFTC orders has no effect on the validity of the JFTC orders served on the defendant company.
 Upon filing a complaint to quash the JFTC's cease and desist order, the defendant company is required to file an action to the judicial court to stop the enforcement of such order in accordance with the Administrative Case Litigation Law.
-If the defendant company successfully demonstrates that there is an urgent necessity to avoid grave damage to be caused by the enforcement of the given JFTC order, the judicial court will render a judgment to suspend the enforcement of such order. - 3.
-Civil action for injunction.
+If the defendant company successfully demonstrates that there is an urgent necessity to avoid grave damage to be caused by the enforcement of the given JFTC order, the judicial court will render a judgment to suspend the enforcement of such order.
+However, it is considered practically difficult for defendant companies to obtain a judgment to suspend the enforcement under the Administrative Case Litigation Law since the aforementioned requirement of "urgent necessity" would hardly be fulfilled. - 3.
+Civil action for injunction under the Antimonopoly Law is available for the activities by a business association that cause a member entrepreneur to employ unfair trade practices and the unfair trade practices by an entrepreneur.
 Please see question 1.1 above.
+In addition, civil action for injunction for other conducts that violate or are likely to violate the Antimonopoly law is available under the Civil Code.